 Foreign modules form the basis for Rust's foreign function interface.
 A foreign module describes functions in external, non-Rust libraries.
-Functions within foreign modules are declared the same as other Rust functions, with the exception that they may not have a body and are instead terminated by a semi-colon.
+Functions within foreign modules are declared in the same way as other Rust functions, with the exception that they may not have a body and are instead terminated by a semicolon.